 “Just because you’ve accepted it, doesn’t mean you have to be happy about it!”

-“And, well, your feelings matter, you great, big lunkhead!”
+“And, well, your feelings matter too, you great big lunkhead!”
 Mirium winced tears away.
 “You do still have feelings, don’t you?”

-Keelath huffed a sigh and turned to her.
+Keelath huffed a sigh and turned fully to her.
 “Alright?
 Alright.
 Fine.
-No, no I don’t.
-No memories, no feelings, except what drives me to keep on everyday instead of lying down and letting the hunger or the final silence overtake me.
+No, no I don’t have feelings, Mirium.
+No memories, no feelings, except what drives me to keep on everyday instead of lying down and letting the hunger or the final death overtake me.
 I warned you.
-I warned you both.
+I warned you both, Tyrric and you.
 Why do you not listen to me?
-I told you this would happen eventually.”
+I told you this would happen eventually, that I would lose myself and you would get hurt if you insisted on keeping near me.”

 “Oh, Keelath.”
-She felt like she was collapsing in face of his frozen advance.
+Her nerves wavered.
 “I do listen to you, every time you speak—“

 She looked up.
 “So help me?”